philip696/sales_wheel/README.md

 TypeScript     ~5.9.2
 ```

-> **Version source of truth:** `package.json` defines the direct dependency versions for this project. `package-lock.json` contains the complete resolved dependency tree.
+`package.json` is the source of truth for direct dependency versions, while `package-lock.json` contains the resolved dependency tree.

 ---